-Should you use DNG or RAW format?
-This is one of the most important questions that you as a photographer need to ask yourself, because it will definitely affect your digital photography workflow.
-Every photographer has their own say on whether to use DNG or RAW, but it is important to know the key differences between the two, along with their advantages and disadvantages.
+Should you use DNG or Raw format?
+This is one of the most important questions that you as a photographer need to ask because it will affect your digital photography workflow.
+Every photographer has their own opinion on DNG or Raw, but it is important to know the key differences between the two, along with their advantages and disadvantages.
 In this article, I will provide as much information as I can about both formats, in addition to my opinion and workflow.
-If you are looking for more information about how RAW images compare to JPEG images, then please read my “RAW vs JPEG” article.
+If you are looking for more information about how Raw images compare to JPEG images, then please read my “Raw vs JPEG” article.

-RAW images, also known as “digital negatives” are truly “raw”, meaning they are almost unprocessed data coming directly from the camera sensor.
-Unlike JPEG files that can be easily opened, viewed and printed by most image-viewing/editing programs, RAW is a proprietary format that is tied to the camera manufacturer and sensor, and therefore is not supported by all software products.
-RAW files preserve the most amount of information about an image and generally contain more colors and dynamic range than other formats.
+Raw images, also known as “digital negatives” are truly “raw”, meaning they are almost unprocessed data coming directly from the camera sensor.
+Unlike JPEG files that can be easily opened, viewed and printed by most image-viewing and editing programs, Raw is a proprietary format that is tied to the camera manufacturer and sensor, and therefore is not supported by all software products.
+Raw files preserve the most amount of information about an image and generally contain more colors and dynamic range than other formats.

-DNG is also considered to be a RAW image file.
-It is Adobe’s proprietary image standard that was created to store image data in a generic, highly-compatible format, unlike RAW files that have specific formats based on manufacturer and camera type.
-Although DNG was invented by Adobe and is supported in all Adobe applications, there are other companies like Leica and Hasselblad that adopted this standard and use it in their cameras as their native RAW file format.
+DNG is also considered to be a Raw image file.
+It is Adobe’s image standard that was created in 2004 to store image data in a generic, highly-compatible format, unlike Raw files that have specific formats based on manufacturer and camera type.

-- No need to be worried about proprietary camera RAW formats – once a RAW file in converted to DNG, it will work with any software that can read the DNG format.
+- No need to be worried about proprietary camera Raw formats – once a Raw file is converted to DNG, it will work with any software that can properly read the DNG format.

-- DNG files are generally smaller than RAW files and can be made even smaller if minimal or no JPEG Preview is stored within the file.
+- DNG files can be made smaller than Raw files if minimal or no JPEG Preview is stored within the file.

 - Changes to images can be written directly into DNG files without having to create separate sidecar XMP files to store this data.
 This simplifies file management.

-- DNG files are capable of storing full original RAW files and these RAW files can be later be manually extracted, if needed (note: this will significantly increase DNG file size).
+- DNG files are capable of storing full original Raw files and these Raw files can be later be manually extracted, if needed (note: this will significantly increase DNG file size).

 - Adobe continues to work on the DNG format, enhancing it year after year and adding more functionality and features.